The Wicker Man (2006 film): Plot

 Policeman Edward Malus gets news from his ex-fiancée, Willow Woodward, that her daughter Rowan is missing.
-He travels to an island off the coast of Washington where a group of neo-pagans live.
+He travels to an island in the Puget Sound off the coast of Washington where a group of neo-pagans live.
 They are led by Sister Summersisle, an elderly woman who represents the goddess they worship.
 Sister Summersisle explains to Edward that her ancestors had left England to avoid persecution, only to settle near Salem and find renewed persecution in the Salem witch trials before arriving on the island.
 Sister Summersisle explains that their population is predominantly female, as they choose the strongest stock—evading Edward's concern about the birth of unwanted males.
 The island's economy relies on the production of local honey, which Edward learns has declined recently.

 Edward asks the villagers about Rowan, but they give him evasive answers.
 He later sees two men carrying a large bag that appears to be dripping blood and finds a fresh, unmarked grave in the churchyard.
 The grave contains only a burned doll, but Edward finds Rowan's sweater in the churchyard.
 At the village school, teacher Sister Rose tries to prevent Edward from seeing the class register.
 When he finds that Rowan's name is crossed out, he becomes outraged at Rose and her class.
 After a short discussion of the islanders' view of death, she explains that capital punishment is used to enforce their laws.
 Edward asks how Rowan died and Sister Rose tells him, "She'll burn to death."
 When Edward catches the tense she used, Sister Rose quickly corrects herself: "She burned to death."
 When Edward questions Willow about the grave, she reveals that Rowan is their daughter together.
 On the day of the fertility rite, Edward frantically searches the village for Rowan.
 Disguised in a bear suit, he joins the parade led by Sister Summersisle, which ends at the festival site.

 Rowan is tied to a large tree, about to be burned.
 Edward rescues her and they run away through the woods, but Rowan leads him back to Sister Summersisle.
 Sister Summersisle thanks Rowan for her help, and Edward realizes that the search for Rowan was a setup the whole time.
 Willow, known on the island as Sister Willow, is the daughter of Sister Summersisle and chose Edward as a human sacrifice to restore the island's honey production (after Edward deliberately destroyed the beehives in their crop earlier).
 They carry him to an enormous wicker man where he is hoisted high above the ground and shut inside.
 Rowan sets fire to the wicker man, and Edward is sacrificed in a giant blaze amid his screams.

-Six months later, Sisters Willow and Honey go to a bar and meet two policemen, one of whom graduated from the academy.
+Six months later, Sisters Willow and Honey go to a Seattle bar and meet two policemen, one of whom graduated from the academy.
 Willow and Honey volunteer to go home with them.